 Most baptisms take place at St Peter’s Church on Sundays at 12noon, but some may take place during the 10.00 am Holy Communion service.
 To arrange a baptism, call into church during the Office Hour, between 6.00pm and 7.00pm on Thursday evenings.

-Once you have decided which service you want then you are invited to return the form during any church service.
-To help you understand what it is you are doing at baptism you will be given a date for a preparation evening, usually in the preceding month to your chosen date.
-Parents are expected to attend and godparents are very welcome too.
+To help you understand about baptism you will be invited to a preparation evening, usually a month before the baptism date.
+Parents are expected to attend, and godparents are very welcome too.

-If you have any questions about baptism please ask at the Parish Office.
+If you have any questions about baptism, please send a query via the 'Contact Us' button or ask at the Office Hour.

 For more information click this link to take you to the Church of England website